pipi-bear/NTU-OS-2025/MP3/MP3_README.md

 #endif
 ```

-:warning: note that if multiple threads have missed their deadline, only the thread with the smallest ID would be returned.
+:x: Since if multiple threads have missed their deadline, only the thread with the smallest ID would be returned.